marsmanXmachina/unsigned-bot/README.md

 # Tomorrow Never Dies
 *Until the world falls away...*<br>
 <br>
-With future missions I will get richer and more powerful.<br>
+With future missions I will get richer in experiences and more powerful.<br>
 Do you have any ideas for my next mission?<br>

 # License to Copy